forjoyilive/sidekick/plugin/README.txt

 Yes, you'll need an account with an API key.
 You can [sign up for an account](https://openai.com/api/) here.

-= What about adding other features?
-Maybe other AI services? =
+= How can I report bugs?
+What about adding other features? =

-Feel free to [submit an issue on GitHub](https://github.com/forjoyilive/sidekickwp/issues) and make a request!
+Feel free to [submit an issue on GitHub](https://github.com/forjoyilive/sidekickwp/issues) and make a report or a request!

 = Where is my history stored? =

 It's in your user meta, stored in the database and hidden from public requests by non-users.

+== Troubleshooting ==

+= I just tried it and it didn't work. =

+If it was your first time trying it, and you didn't get an error, try reloading the page and trying a couple of more times.

 == Screenshots ==